cckuqui/IMDB-analysis/README.md

 # IMBD-movie-data

-For this project we questioned ourselves, are movies successes just luck or is it a pattern to them?
-Maybe the directors or the money they put into it.
-Also, how do you measure "success" is it how much the critics love a movie or is it how much the public reviews them?
-Or even how much money do they make, those are some of the questionings we tried to answer.
+It all started pretty inocuous, talking about our likes and dislikes, but when we started talking about movies, everything when from 0 to 200mph in 3 seconds.
+How do you decide what to watch?
+Is there that much of a difference between the critics reviews and the people?
+Which one is more harsh?
+Also, can that be considered successful?
+What about the money?
+Is it relevant the director or the budget if a movie is successful?
+Those are some of the questions we are trying to answer with this project.

 ![Image retrived from Panorama Audiovisual](https://www.panoramaaudiovisual.com/wp-content/uploads/2019/06/IMDB.jpg)